crodier/software-blog/_posts/2023-09-17-domain-model-importance.md

 risk of changing domain models and data, once the system goes into production.

-The ability to have a profound impact on software design by spending small investments to do things in a way which will help you scale your business system in the future and make it easy to extend your business is an incredible feature of the software developer's job.
-After many years of developing business systems and after years of studying software design after starting work did the importance of domain-driven design become completely apparent.
+Software design has this profound ability where small investments have incredible leverage, when done correctly.
+These investments don't seem like a big deal, when they are happening, but they are the most important.

 ### Absence makes the heart grow fonder

-After designing and working on software systems which relied heavily on domain-driven design, and then inheriting major multi-tiered systems which did not use domain-driven design, did the extreme importance of this topic become apparent.
+After designing and working on software systems which relied heavily on domain-driven design, and then inheriting major multi-tiered systems which did not use domain-driven design, did the extreme importance of this topic become clear.
 Domain-driven design is arguably the most important feature of a software system.
-Only after working on systems where the domain was copied many times across a large organization, and looking across the entire organization, has the paramount importance of the Domain Model become apparent to me.
+Only after working on systems where the domain was copied many times across a large organization, and looking across the entire organization, has the paramount importance of the Domain Model become clear to me.
-This was after the 25+ years of coding and studying;
+This was after 25+ years of coding and studying;
 professionally.

 ### Agreeing on the format for Domain Model

-In one situation I observed a second domain model growing for an important finance problem.
+In one situation, I observed a second domain model growing for an important finance problem.
 The quantitative team of mathematicians was using C++ while the rest of the software team was using Java.
 Protobufs can communicate